-Revised policy incorporates information from Subsection 8.7.H into a new Subsection 8.8.B on the paying of credit balances.
+Revised policy incorporates information from Subsection 8.7.H, into a new Subsection, 8.8.A on the paying of credit balances.
 This new subsection details the methods for schools to use when paying credit balances to borrowers.
-This includes payment by check; payment to a borrower's bank account which includes electronic funds transfer (EFT) to a designated bank account or the opening of a bank account on behalf of a borrower; and payment by stored- value card.
+This includes payment by check, payments to a borrower's bank account which includes EFT to a designated bank account or the opening of a bank account on behalf of a borrower, and payment by stored-value cards.

-This proposal, in conjunction with proposal 1167, reorganizes the text that exists in the Manual in order to provide clarity for schools in the delivery of loan funds and in the paying of credit balances.
+This proposal, in conjunction with proposal 1166, reorganizes the text that exists in the Manual in order to provide clarity for schools in the delivery of loan funds and in the paying of credit balances.

-Revise Subsection 8.8.A, page 16, column 2, paragraph 2, by changing the subsection title, as follows:
+Revise 8.8.A, page 16, column 2, paragraph 2, by adding a new Subsection as follows: